giloutho/test-better-sqlite3/README.md

 ## test-better-sqlite3

-This project is a basic usage of better-sqlite3 a fast and simple library for SQLite3 with Electron.
+This project is a basic usage of better-sqlite3 with Electron.